RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 ### Pre-recorded audio clips

 Instead of using text-to-speech for audio access to immutable text such as menu options pre-recorded audio  can be nicer to listen to and give a better user experience.

+#### Implementation Options

+**Unity:**
+- Import audio files: WAV, MP3, OGG formats supported
+- Higher quality and better performance than runtime TTS
+- Use for menu narration and fixed content

+**Unreal Engine:**
+- Import audio files: WAV, OGG formats supported
+- Higher quality and better performance than runtime TTS
+- Use for menu narration and fixed content

 **Used by mechanics:** character creation, character selection, navigate menu 1D, object description, radio button - mutex selection